WouterBant/GEVit-DL2-Project/Blogpost.md

 $$ M_G(x) = \text{MHA}(\cup_{g \in G}M(gx)), g\in G $$

-Here, each latent embedding, $ M(gx) $, is provided as a separate input to a multi-headed attention (MHA) block.
+Here, each latent embedding, M(gx), is provided as a separate input to a multi-headed attention (MHA) block.
 MHA is permutation invariant for constant positional encoding, thus we can invariantly aggregate the latent embeddings when we provide no positional encoding and take the final embedding of the CLS vector as the aggregated embedding.
 This is exactly what we did and, like in most of our other approaches, this CLS vector is now projected to logits with the original last layer.

 To demonstrate the equivariance of this mechanism, we visualize the behavior of attention inside the model when the input transforms.
 In Figure 10, for an image rotated and flipped in 8 ways, we observe how the CLS token attends across MHA blocks.
 Notice how the CLS token attends to different columns, representing different transformed input embeddings, for each transformation.